 As recent developments in relation to the Sierra Madre point out, the continued disagreement about the legal status of most of the waters of the South China Sea leads to opposing framings of what is happening on the ground.
 For the Philippines, the Sierra Madre is located in its exclusive economic zone and continental shelf and as the coastal State it is fully entitled to maintain the Sierra Madre at its location.
 China's interference with the rotation of personnel and the resupply of the Sierra Madre is not in accordance with the navigational rights China has in the maritime zones of the Philippines.
-The arguments of the Philippines in general are in line with the applicable law, although the call on China to have it vessels refraining from lingering in the waters of Second Thomas Shoal may not be in line with existence of the freedom of navigation in the exclusive economic zone.
-As long as vessels act in compliance with Article 58 of the UNCLOS, their presence in the exclusive economic zone is in accordance with the navigational regime applicable in that zone.
+The arguments of the Philippines in general are in line with the applicable law,.
 China's arguments on the Sierra Madre are based on its position on its claimed sovereignty over the Spratly Islands, including Second Thomas Shoal.
 As the analysis in this report points out, even if the Chinese position on sovereignty over the Spratly Islands were to be accepted, the claim that this sovereignty also includes Second Thomas Shoal is problematic.

-This state of affairs, points to two arguments about the relevance of international law.
-On the one, hand it could be argued that international law has no significant impact on China's positions, suggesting that engaging in legal arguments with China is a futile exercise.
-On the other hand, it could be argued that a detailed analysis of international law, allows us to tease out the discrepancies between China's position and the applicable legal framework.
+This state of affairs points to two arguments about the relevance of international law.
+On the one hand, it could be argued that international law has no significant impact on China's positions, suggesting that engaging in legal arguments with China is a futile exercise.
+On the other hand, it could be argued that a detailed analysis of international law allows teasing out the discrepancies between China's position and the applicable legal framework.
 588 The latter point is relevant for a number of reasons.
 It provides argument for other States to explain and justify their positions and actions in relation to China in terms of international law.
 Second, where China is seeking agreed approaches on the basis of its interpretation of international law it may be more difficult to convincingly advance specific positions.
 This suggests that it remains meaningful to engage in a dialogue on the law.
 In that connection, other States will also have to consider how their reliance on international law compares to their positions.
 This is poignantly illustrated the analysis in section 6.4, which observes that much State practice on islands is not in accordance with the findings of the tribunal in the South China Sea arbitration on Article 121(3) of the UNCLOS.
 Calling upon China to accept the outcome of the arbitration while not applying that standard to oneself creates the impression of applying double standards.
 A similar observation applies to the practice of straight baselines of some of the claimant States.

-The HYSY 981 incident similarly points out that critically assessing the positions of the parties may result in exposing discrepancies between legal justifications and the details of the legal framework to which reference is had in this connection.
-Although teasing out such discrepancies most likely will not have a direct impact on the situation on the ground, this exercise nonetheless is considered to be relevant.
+The HYSY 981 incident discussed in section 8.2 similarly points out that critically assessing the positions of the parties may result in exposing discrepancies between legal justifications and the details of the legal framework to which reference is had in this connection.
+Although pointing out such discrepancies most likely will not have a direct impact on the situation on the ground, this exercise nonetheless is considered to be relevant.
 While States may ignore the law to the extent it is not in line with their own positions and interests, not engaging with the law may make diplomatic interactions with others more difficult and increase the costs of those interactions.